 Parking permits are required at all times, including presentations and graduation.
 Parents, guardians and other visitors to IPoly are subject to the parking procedures and restrictions of Cal Poly Pomona.
 One-hour spaces are available in Parking Lot K for short-term business at IPoly.
 All visitors planning to stay beyond 60 minutes must obtain a parking permit for the day.
-Cal Poly parking enforcement officers will ticket (\$48) any vehicle not displaying a valid parking permit (\$7/day) or vehicles exceeding the posted time limit (\$43).
+Cal Poly parking enforcement officers will ticket (\$48) any vehicle not displaying a valid parking permit.

-Parking Permits (applies to all vehicles, including those with a disabled-person plate/placard): \$4 for 2 hours (Lot K only) or \$8 for all-day parking (Entire Cal Poly campus).
+Parking Permits (applies to all vehicles, including those with a disabled-person plate/placard): \$2 per hour or \$8 for all-day parking (Entire Cal Poly campus).
 Those who intend to park for more than two hours must purchase a \$8 all-day permit, which is available at vending machines located in university parking lots.
 Permits must be clearly displayed on the dash.
 If permit vending machine near IPoly malfunctions, students must obtain parking permits from machines located elsewhere on Cal Poly campus.
 Students should arrive by 7:30am in case they need to purchase the permit elsewhere.

-Quarterly or annual parking permit:
+Semester parking permit:

-Discounted parking permits is \$231 per semester and can be purchased at the CLA Building (#98).
+Discounted parking permits is \$231 per semester and can be purchased online: